alextsui05/toy-counter/README.md

 Running `bundle update` bumps ffi down a minor version and it works.

 Weird hiccup with sqlite 1.4 so fixed to 1.3.x

+## Impression

+* It's a little hard to reason about what `this` refers to in Javascript.
+* This took a whole day to do.
+I'm pretty bad at this.
+* I have a very nice and clean feeling having done it with pure Javascript.
+* How do I make a general `req` function?
+I cheated by making a closure from the data on the current page.
+* How do I load javascripts on certain pages only?